eat1000/ASA/README.md

 Gang Shi upgraded the software to v1.1.0 by updating options in "asa" and "psnps", adding allele columns in the file that defines population-specific SNPs, and enclosing the panels of population-specific SNPs used in [2].

-Haoyue Fu and Gang Shi implemented the local ancetry inference method in ASA v1.2.0 as "lai" and updated "psnps" [3].
+Haoyue Fu and Gang Shi implemented the local ancetry inference method in v1.2.0 as "lai" and updated "psnps" [3].

 ## Citations
 [1] Shi G, Kuang Q. Ancestral spectrum analysis with population-specific variants.
 Front Genet.
 2021;12:724638.